-Travelers choose Costa Rica not only for what they will see, but how they will feel.
+Visit Costa Rica for not only what you will see, but how you will feel.
+It has beautiful beaches, volcanoes, rainforests and the “pure life” state of mind.

 By Michael Kaye, CEO and Founder of Costa Rica Expeditions and Nicaragua Expeditions